 - 7.7.1 Policy DM13 of the DMP LDD requires development to make provision for parking in accordance with the parking standards set out at Appendix 5 of the same document.
 Appendix 5 sets the parking requirement for dwellings as follows: - 1 bedroom dwellings 1.75 spaces (1 assigned) - 2 bedroom dwellings 2 spaces (1 assigned) - 3 bedroom dwellings 2.25 spaces (2 assigned) - 4 or more bedroom dwellings 3 spaces (3 assigned) - 7.7.2 For the reasons previously explained at paragraph 7.5.2 the parking requirements for the development would be based on six 2-bed units and four 3-bed units.
 The development would require 21 spaces (14 assigned). - 7.7.3 The proposal includes the provision of basement level parking providing 18 parking spaces (6 disabled) with an additional 3 spaces provided within the site frontage; totalling 21 spaces which would meet the parking standards.
 Swept path analysis details have been provided showing tracking for a car into the spaces.
-The spaces generally measure 2.4m x 4.8 metres with the disabled spaces measuring 2.5m x 4.8m which meet the general standards detailed within Policy DM13 of the Development Management Policies LDD.
-Additional space is provided adjacent to the disabled spaces to assist with access to/from vehicles. - 7.7.4 A condition on any consent would require details of the allocation of parking within the development to be formally agreed and for these arrangements to be implemented and maintained.
+The spaces generally measure 2.4m x 4.8 metres with the disabled spaces measuring 2.5m x 4.8m which meet the general standards detailed within Policy DM13 of the Development Management Policies LDD. - 7.7.4 A condition on any consent would require details of the allocation of parking within the development to be formally agreed and for these arrangements to be implemented and maintained.
 The proposed development would include six disabled parking spaces.
-These spaces can be secured by condition through the submission of a Parking Management Plan to be agreed by the Local Planning Authority.
+These spaces can be secured by condition through the submission of a Parking Management Plan to be agreed by the Local Planning Authority. - 7.7.5 Subject to conditions the development would make provision for parking in accordance with standards and the development would be acceptable in this regard in accordance